skrysz7/terraform-aws-rds/README.md

   ]
 ```
 ## Parameter Group
-The default parameter group with name pg-<rds instance name> and default parameters is created.
+The default parameter group with name pg-rds_instance_name and default parameters is created.
 It's possible to overwrite the default parameters as well as add additional ones by using extra_parameters:
 ```
 extra_parameters = [